athenian-robotics/athenian-robotics-mkdocs/docs/operations.md

 To get started:

 1. Keep this page open in your browser while executing the next 3 steps.
-This registration is a one-time process.
+The registration steps are a one-time process.
 2. Create a Retool user account [here](https://login.retool.com/auth/signup).
    **DO NOT fill in your name and email information!!!**
    Instead, click on "Sign in with Google" and make sure you use your *athenian.org* email address.